-The Kola Sylvinite has been the subject of several scoping studies as well as a publicly available NI43-101 compliant PFS completed in September 2012 by SRK Consulting of Denver.
-The study found that economic extraction of 2 to 5m thick seams with conventional undergound mining machines is viable and that mining thickness as low as 1.8m can be supported.
+The Kola Project has been the subject of scoping and feasibility studies which found that economic extraction of 2 to 5m thick seams with conventional underground mining machines is viable and that mining thickness as low as 1.8m can be supported.
 Globally, potash is mined in similar deposits with seams of similar geometry and form.
-The PFS determined an overall conversion of resources to reserves of 26%.
-A Definitive Feasibility Study is underway, due for completion Q2 2018.
+The majority of the deposit has seam thickness well above 1.8m; the average for the sylvinte HWS, US, LS and FWS is 3.3, 4.0, 3.7 and 6.6m respectively.